-You can pass Nil to all functions that ask you to specify a vacant identifier for the new Hollywood object.
-In that case, Hollywood will automatically choose a vacant identifier and return it to you.
+You can pass Nil to all functions that ask you to specify an identifier for the new Hollywood object.
+In that case, Hollywood will automatically choose an identifier and return it to you.
 This is especially useful for larger projects.
 If your project is small it is more convenient to use hard-coded ids, e.g.

 LoadBrush(1, "brush1.iff") LoadBrush(2, "brush2.iff") LoadSample(1, "sample.wav") OpenFile(1, "file.txt")

 However, when your project grows larger id management can get quite confusing